-CANADIAN D-DAY LANDING BEACHES FULL DAY FROM CHERBOURG
+CANADIAN D-DAY BEACHES & SITES SHORE EXCURSION FROM CHERBOURG

 Discover Juno Beach Sector Including the Museum Dedicated to Canadian WWII history